Ariel Brunner is Head of EU Policy at Birdlife Europe

 Because the presentations might be of more general interest, with the permission of the presenters I plan to link to them over the next few days.
 This post links to the presentations of Giovanni Anania and Jean-Christophe Bureau.

 Giovanni Anania’s (University of Calabria) presentation here in his well-known technicolour style is in two parts.
-The first part consists of the actual presentation (time was short, so the number of slides which could be covered was limited).
-The key point in this first part of the presentation is a useful comparison between the positions of the Council and the Parliament on the issues under negotiation in the trilogue process.
+The first part consists of the actual presentation (time was short, so the number of slides which could be covered was limited).… Read the rest

 A race against time